SLanberg/SLanberg/README.md

 - Most of my work lives in private repositories due to confidentiality or because I use them to experiment and build freely.
 I’m especially interested in AI, automation, and full-stack applications.
 See some of what I’ve built in my [LinkedIn Featured section](https://www.linkedin.com/in/lanberg/details/featured/).

 ## Fun facts:
-- 🔍 I like finding edge cases.
-My idea of fun is occasionally asking, “Okay, but what happens if this goes wrong?”
+- 🦉 I’d say owls are my spirit animal — I like what they represent: wisdom, curiosity, and observation.
 - 🍣 🍝 I cook Asian and Italian dishes — sushi, gyoza, ramen, pasta
 - ☕ I love tea and coffee